Daniel E. Atha

-Daniel Atha (born 1962) is a botanist.
+Daniel Atha (born 1962) is an American botanist.
 In his work as a botanist he has collected plants in all 50 states of the United States, as well as several additional countries.
 Atha's work was focused on three areas: "floristics—what plants grow in a particular region; taxonomy—how to tell one plant from another, what to call it and what it's related to; and applied botany—how plants are used for food, medicine, shelter and other useful purposes."
 Atha has been known as a prominent regional botanist, and the high-profile botanical projects with which he has been involved (such as the recent Spontaneous Flora of Central Park project) have garnered national and international attention.

 Career

 New York Botanical Garden

 Daniel Atha was the Director of Conservation Outreach at New York Botanical Garden.
 Atha was involved in work related to invasive plants in the greater-New York City region, including Westchester County.
 While employed at the NYBG, Atha collected plant material for Merck, Pfizer, The National Cancer Institute, L’Oreal, Cornell Weill Medical Center and many other organizations.
 Atha was also the Associate Editor for Brittonia.
-In 2021, Atha left his job after 27 years, after refusing the COVID-19 vaccine.

-In an interview given to the Gothamist in 2021, Atha explained why he left his job, and compared vaccination requirements to the Holocaust:
+Atha co-developed the curriculum for the course Pressing Plants for Art and Science, as part of the certificate program in Botany offered through the New York Botanical Garden’s Continuing Education Program.
+He has taught hundreds of students the techniques for collecting and preserving museum-quality herbarium specimens.

+In 2021, Atha left the New York Botanical Garden due to their vaccination mandate, and also that same year, protested against a state bill that Jeffrey Dinowitz had co-sponsored to add COVID-19 to the required immunizations to attend school, wearing a yellow badge that Jews were ordered to wear during the Nazi regime.
+Dinowitz said the "display of swastikas and yellow Stars of David [...] were repugnant and offensive".

+In 2022 he researched and wrote a report on the ecological history of Seneca Village for the Central Park Conservancy.
+Through 2024, he has continued to collect specimens for taxonomic and floristic studies, teach plant collecting techniques and research the genus Persicaria (Smartweeds) of North America.